kororo/conff/README.rst

 ---------------

 In Python 3.5, the dict data type has inconsistent ordering, it is **STRONGLY** recommended to use **OrderedDict** if you manually parse object.
 If you load from YAML file, the library already handled it.
+The reason of order is important, this due to simplification and assumption of order execution.
+The library will parse the values from top to bottom as per order in the key-value dictionary.

 Install
 -------